Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 [TODO: Elaborate on this now that we have a first draft, especially with regards to what methodology we took away]

-We review three relevant articles on municipal taxation and spending&#x2014;[@CP03], [@FMP08], and @[Gad17].
-Brett and Pinkse 2003 investigate the "determinants of municipal tax rates in British Columbia," considering population, distance from major metropolitan centers (namely Vancouver), income, and several other factors as determinants of tax rates [@CP03].
+We review two relevant articles on municipal taxation and spending [@CP03; @Gad17]. @CP03 investigate the "determinants of municipal tax rates in British Columbia," considering population, distance from major metropolitan centers (namely Vancouver), income, and several other factors as determinants of tax rates.
 They do not particularly emphasize spending patterns as a potential factor in municipal taxation, but the methodology presented in their paper will provide a useful framework on which to build for our project.

-Foucault, Madies, and Paty 2008 consider how spending patterns of municipalities in close proximity are interrelated, and to what extent neighboring jurisdictions affect municipal decisions [@FMP08] Although we are interested less in determinants of spending patterns and more in determinants of taxation, this study may inform us in an attempt to include geographical distance to other municipalities as a determinant of tax rates and tax bases.

-Gadenne 2017 provides a study in how extra tax revenue truly affects the quantity and quality of public services [@Gad17].
+@Gad17 provides a study in how extra tax revenue truly affects the quantity and quality of public services.
 Again, we are going the "other way" in that we are examining how public spnding costs affect taxation, but several of the case studies here are of interest.
 The relevant study also investigates municipalities specifically, so the methodology laid out